-If King is not successful in commercializing Remoxy and other abuse-resistant drugs, our revenues and our business will suffer.
+If King is not successful in commercializing Remoxy and other abuse resistant opioid drugs, our revenues and our business will suffer.

-Our ability to commercialize Remoxy and other abuse-resistant drugs and generate royalties from product sales of such drugs will depend on King's abilities in assisting us in developing such drugs and in maintaining regulatory approval and achieving market acceptance of such drugs once commercialized.
-King may elect to independently develop drugs that could compete with ours or fail to commit sufficient resources to the development, marketing and distribution of Remoxy and other abuse-resistant drugs developed under our strategic alliance.
-King may not proceed with the commercialization of Remoxy and other abuse-resistant drugs developed under our strategic alliance.
+Our ability to earn royalties from sales of Remoxy and other abuse-resistant drugs will depend on King's abilities to maintain regulatory approval and achieve market acceptance of such drugs once commercialized.
+King may elect to independently develop drugs that could compete with ours or fail to commit sufficient resources to the marketing and distribution of Remoxy and other abuse-resistant drugs developed under our strategic alliance.
 King may not proceed with the commercialization of Remoxy and other abuse-resistant drugs developed under our strategic alliance with the same degree of urgency as we would because of other priorities they face.
 If King is not successful in commercializing Remoxy for a variety of reasons, including but not limited to competition from other pharmaceutical companies, or if King fails to perform as we expect, our potential for revenue from drugs developed in connection with our strategic alliance with King, if any, could be dramatically reduced and our business would suffer.